- ICH GCP

 Kidney Transplant Candidates

-Intervention Description (Intervention 1: Frailty Assessment) Systematic multidimensional assessment of frailty conducted by an Advanced Practice Nurse (APN) specialized in nephrology.
-Components of assessment:
+Systematic multidimensional assessment of physical frailty conducted by an Advanced Practice Nurse (APN) specialized in nephrology.
+The evaluation encompasses the following components:

-Frequency: Assessments will be performed at baseline (enrollment) and every 6 months (+/- 1 month) throughout the duration of the patient's presence on the kidney transplant waiting list.
-All measurements follow standardized protocols to minimize inter-observer variability and ensure data reproducibility.
+Frequency: Assessments will be performed at baseline and every 6 months (+/- 1 month) throughout the patient's presence on the kidney transplant waiting list.
+Standardized protocols ensure data reproducibility.

 Other Names: